Convergence of the Discrete Minimum Energy Path: Main results

-The contour lines of the energy landscape are shown in Figure \ref{fig:ex1:contour}.
-We see that there are two minimizers located at $(-1,0)$ and $(1,0)$, respectively.
-We present the decay of the numerical errors in Figure \ref{fig:ex1:convergence}.
-We observe that the convergence rate of the discrete $C^1$-norm error is $\mathcal{O}(h)$ and that of the energy barrier error is $\mathcal{O}(h^2)$, which agrees with our theory.
+The contour lines of the energy landscapes are shown in Figure \ref{fig:ex1:contour}, \ref{fig:ex1:contour-3} and \ref{fig:ex1:contour-2}, respectively.
+We see that in all cases there are two minimizers located at $(-1,0)$ and $(1,0)$.
+The exact MEPs are all explicitly known as the upper branch of the unit circle, from which we can calculate the numerical errors.
+We present the decay of the numerical errors for the three cases in Figure \ref{fig:ex1:convergence}, \ref{fig:ex1:convergence-3} and \ref{fig:ex1:convergence-2}, respectively.

+For the first case, we observe that the convergence rate of the discrete $C^1$-norm error is $\mathcal{O}(h)$ and that of the energy barrier error is $\mathcal{O}(h^2)$, which agrees with our theory.
 We further observe that the discrete $C$-norm error decays with the same rate as the discrete $C^1$-norm error, i.e., there is no improved rate when employing a weaker norm.
 This suggests that the spaces we employed in the analysis are in fact natural.

-In the above energy functional, the eigenvalues of $\nabla^2 E(y^A_M)$ are 2 and 8, and $\sA = 2$ is simple and the lowest eigenvalue.
-As comparisons, we test two other energy functionals with similar form but not satisfying the condition {\bf (B)}.
-First, let $E_1:\R\times\R_+\rightarrow\R$ be given by

-The Hessian $\nabla^2 E_1(y^A_M)$ has an eigenvalue 2 with multiplicity 2, so $\sA = 2$ is the lowest but a degenerated eigenvalue of $\nabla^2E_1(y^A_M)$.
-Note that the exact MEP of this case is explicitly known as the upper and lower branches of the unit circle, from which we can calculate the exact numerical errors.
-We present the contour lines of the energy landscape and the decay of numerical errors in Figure \ref{fig:ex1:contour-3} and \ref{fig:ex1:convergence-3} respectively.
-Secondly, let $E_2:\R\times\R_+\rightarrow\R$ be given by

-The eigenvalues of $\nabla^2 E_2(y^A_M)$ are 2 and 1, in which $\sA = 2$ is simple but not the lowest eigenvalue.
-The exact MEP of this case is also known as the upper and lower branches of the unit circle.
-We show the contour lines of the energy landscape and the decay of numerical errors in Figure \ref{fig:ex1:contour-2} and \ref{fig:ex1:convergence-2} respectively.
-In the last two examples, we see that the discrete MEP also converge in discrete $C^1$-norm, but the convergence rates are significantly slower and it is only $O(h^{1/2})$ for the last case.
-This indicates that the condition {\bf (B)} is really necessary to obtain Theorem \ref{thm2:conv}.
-But surprisingly, we find that the discrete $C$-norm error and the energy barrier error still decay as $O(h)$ and $O(h^2)$, respectively.
+In the last two cases, we see that the discrete MEP also converges in discrete $C^1$-norm, but the convergence rates are significantly slower.
+This indicates that the condition {\bf (B)} is indeed necessary for the convergence result of Theorem \ref{thm2:conv}.
+However, maybe surprisingly, we find that the discrete $C$-norm error and the energy barrier error still decay as $O(h)$ and $O(h^2)$, respectively.
 The methods of our present work are insufficient to explain these effects; obtaining sharp rates in the linearly unstable regime will require further work.

 0.2cm

 {\bf Example 2.} Next, we consider the Muller potential \cite{muller1979MEP} $E:\R\times\R \rightarrow \R$ with

 where the parameters are $T=(-200,-100,-170,-15)^{\rm T}$, $a=(-1,-1,-6.5,0.7)^{\rm T}$, $b=(0,0,11,0.6)^{\rm T}$, $c=(-10,-10,-6.5,0.7)^{\rm T}$, $\bar{x}=(1,0,-0.5,-1)^{\rm T}$ and $\bar{y}=(0,0.5,1.5,1)^{\rm T}$.
 We present the contour lines of energy landscape in Figure \ref{fig:ex2:contour} and the decay of numerical errors in Figure \ref{fig:ex2:convergence}.
 We again observe an $\mathcal{O}(h)$ decay for the discrete $C^1$-norm and $C$-norm errors, and $\mathcal{O}(h^2)$ for the energy barrier error.